-Sophia England BA, PGDip, MBACP (Accred) Counsellor and Psychotherapist
+Sophia England BA, PGDip, Counsellor and Psychotherapist (Accred)

 In response to the COVID-19 outbreak, I'm offering sessions over the phone or virtually on Skype.